 01. Develop an environmental understanding and localised knowledge of selected river environments.

 - Research, presentations and practical fieldwork

-- Lectures and assesment tasks
+- Lectures and practical field work

 - Practical fieldwork and assesment task

 04. Perform self-rescue, basic rescue of others, and equipment recovery on open water (lakes and bays) and moving water upto grade 1.

 - Practical fieldwork

 Select to view your study options…